 What could s/he do in the future?
 How about add a copyright notice to her/his website, announcing that all media contained on the website are protected by copyright laws and cannot be used without permission.

 Discuss how students can find out if an image they've created is being used online.
-If they dragdrop it into either of these two websites, it shows all the online sites were it appears:
+If they dragdrop it into TinEye or Google Images, it shows all the online sites were it appears: